hvdkooij/syslog2checkpoint/README.md

 - pfSense (only IPv4 at the moment)

 I am working a bit on:
-- Barracuda Email Security Gateway
+- Barracuda Email Security Gateway (could use some help with the email fields in Check Point)